Epoxy Resin FAQ

 Please see the instructions above in How should I get rid of bubbles?

 We recommend you use our Epoxy Pigment Pastes, Dry Pigments, Glitter or Resin Dyes to colour your resin for perfect results.
 Never use more than 10% pigment by weight ratio to resin.
 Add a small amount first and add more until you reach your desired colour.
 You can always add more pigment but cannot take it away!
 So start with a small amount and build up.

 Our Epoxy Pigment Pastes will create cells easily every time.
 Our Supreme White Paste creates the perfect ocean waves or cells.
 The use of a heat gun to blend the edges of our Epoxy Pigment Pastes will encourage the formation of the cells.
 Check out our YouTube channel for some great tutorials.

 What is the ideal room temperature to work in when I am creating my art and leaving my work to cure?

 This is 18 - 25°C. Try to ensure that your room temperature remains constant throughout, particularly during curing.
 Try not to leave your artwork in a draft or where the temperature will change.
-High humidity (over 85%), low ambient temperatures, draughty or air conditioned environments can affect the finished result of resin.
+Ensure your room has low humidity, ideally below 50% as high humidity, low ambient temperatures, draughty or air conditioned environments can affect the finished result of resin.
 If your room is below 15°C, preheat part A resin in a warm water bath before mixing with the hardener.

 Why has my resin not cured?